Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 <BR>

-Check out the [Jekyll docs][precedent-info] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].
+Check out the [Precedent Info][precedent-info] for more info on ...

 [precedent-info]: /precedent gallery info/